-The most severe levels of pain usually come in the first six hours after surgery.
-After this, the anaesthetic will wear off.
+Anaesthetic will wear off usually around 3-4 hours after the implant procedure, appropriate pain relief will be prescribed to you.
 Make sure you keep up the intervals of medication to avoid discomfort.
 If the pain is excessive, it’s a good idea to talk to your dentist.

 Other Things To Look Out For

 - Discolouration: Bruising under your tissue can cause green, blue or even yellow discolouring.
 This is completely normal and can pop up after 3 days.